WaterlooAnswers/WaterlooAnswersAPI/README.md

 6. Open a new terminal and run `mongod --dbpath "./database"`.
 Keep this terminal open while running your local server.
 5. Run `node server` to start the local server on *localhost*.
 6. Go to `localhost:8080` in your browser!

+## How to Contribute

+1. Fork this repo
+2. Make changes
+3. Make a pull request!
+4. The build must pass, and you must add test cases for any features you've added.